aws-observability/aws-otel-python-instrumentation/opentelemetry-distro/README.rst

     pip install aws-opentelemetry-distro

-This package provides AWS OpenTelemetry Distro for enabling AppSignals, which generates SAM(Standard Application Metrics) and traces for customers’ application in Python.
+This package provides AWS OpenTelemetry Python Distro, which allows for auto-instrumentation of Python applications.

 References
 ----------